RafiB/calculators/README.md

 ## Remaining work, in no particular order

 * Fix up all of the TODOs
-* Use the database to find a calculator / formula, given some tags to search for
-* Deal with error messages nicely
+* Add an API endpoint to export all calculator names
+* Make the form pretty
 * Create some unit tests
-* Make the form pretty
-* Add an API endpoint to export all calculator names
-* Find a good way to do UX.
-I'm imagining dynamic form-loading, for one.
 * Add a backend for formula maintenance.
 I'm imagining a code editor, easily adding and removing tags, etc.